Education | November 07, 2024

 But there’s a catch: Other would-be buyers will see their borrowing capacity increase as well, creating more competition in the market.
 As competition increases, housing prices generally go up, so it may be harder to purchase the home you want.

-Whether you’re a current homeowner with no plans to move or working toward purchasing your next home, this week’s rate cut impacts you, too.
+Whether you’re a current homeowner with no plans to move or working toward purchasing your next home, this week’s rate cut affects you, too.

 For one, rate cuts directly impact the interest rate on adjustable-rate mortgages (ARMs), meaning households with an ARM may soon see their monthly payments decrease.
 This can provide welcome relief to your budget, allowing you to allocate more of your income to other expenses or financial goals.

 That added equity helps expand your financial options.
-If you’re looking to upgrade, a more competitive real estate market — and rising prices — may help you sell your home and provide a substantive down payment for your next home.
-And, if you’re looking to downsize, a more seller-friendly real estate market can help you get the best price for your home, helping to maximize your cash on hand left after your move.
+If you’re looking to upgrade, a more competitive real estate market — and rising prices — may help you sell your home and provide a substantial down payment for your next home.
+And, if you’re looking to downsize, a more seller-friendly real estate market can help you get the best price for your home, helping to maximize cash on hand following your move.

 Even if you have no plans to move, equity in your home can be a powerful financial tool to reach your goals.
 A home equity line of credit (HELOC), for example, allows you to borrow against your home equity to fund a renovation, dream vacation and more.